elena105755/rest-api-cs-model/README.md

-# SCC.311 Distributed Systems Coursework 2019 Starterkit
+# SCC.311 Distributed Systems - Coursework

-This repository contains starter files for the completion of the SCC.311 coursework in 2019.

-For more information on getting started on using this repository and for details on how to complete this coursework for submission, please refer to the companion website: https://www.x311.scc.lancs.ac.uk

-_Good luck!_
+This repository contains my attempt od a restful api consisting of a Client written in Javascript and a Python Server.

+The API also contains a load balancer for traffic management and with a Redis in-memory Database.

+The CLI is fairly easy to use, mostly consisting of user input and real-time feedback based on user's choice.

+This project needs some refinements but the backbone is already in place, enjoy..

+redis>  SET key1 "client"

+"OK"

+redis>  SET key2 "server"

+"OK"

+redis>  BITOP AND dest key1 key2

+redis>  GET dest

+redis>